-Moving on to the Nikon Z6II, this camera features all the connectivity options found on the Nikon Z6, with some additional features.
+Moving on to the Z6II, this camera features all the connectivity options found on the Nikon Z6, with some additional features.
 One of the most notable improvements is the addition of a second USB-C port, which allows for simultaneous charging and data transfer.
 This is a significant improvement over the Nikon Z6, which only features one USB-C port.

 Nikon Z6II also features improved Wi-Fi connectivity, with support for the faster 802.11ac standard.
 This allows for faster transfer speeds when transferring files over Wi-Fi, which can be especially useful when working with large files such as videos.

-Another improvement found on the Nikon Z6II is the addition of an Ethernet port, which allows for wired network connectivity.
+Another improvement found on the Z6II is the addition of an Ethernet port, which allows for wired network connectivity.
 This is a useful feature for those who need to transfer large files quickly, or who prefer the added security and reliability of a wired connection.

 Both cameras also feature HDMI output, which allows for video playback on an external monitor or recording device.
-The Nikon Z6II offers some additional improvements in this area, with support for 10-bit N-Log output and the ability to output video over both HDMI and USB-C simultaneously.
+The Z6II offers some additional improvements in this area, with support for 10-bit N-Log output and the ability to output video over both HDMI and USB-C simultaneously.

 Nikon Z6 vs Z6ii: Pros and Cons